API Reference

 |---|---|---|

-objects_deleted | integer | Number of S3 objects removed |
+objects_deleted | integer | Number of objects removed from the backend |

 Example